 In her final year as Makar, Scotland’s poet laureate Jackie Kay opens our festival with some reflections on the principal themes for this year’s events: making new connections and renewing existing ones.
-There are lessons to be learnt from the lockdown, a period which has seen an explosion of online cultural engagement as well as movement for social change prompted by the Black Lives Matter protests and questions that are being asked of governments in the wake of the pandemic.
-With a dose of wisdom and humour, Jackie connects it all together for us.
+With a dose of wisdom and humour, and a couple of poems, Jackie shares her musings on the lockdown, a period which has seen an explosion of online cultural engagement as well as movement for social change.

 How to watch this event

 This event starts at 12 noon on Thursday 27th August.
 To watch the event just visit this page at the start time and you'll be able to watch the event for free.

 If you would like to access YouTube's automated subtitles while you're watching the event, just click on the small 'CC' icon, which you'll see at the bottom right of your video screen, and then the subtitles should appear for you.
 Please note that as these are automated they are not always 100% reliable.